turibe/swi-prolog-z3/README.md

 # swi-prolog-z3

-Code to use Z3 as a constraint solver inside SWI Prolog, for a basic CLP(CC) implementation.
+Code to use Z3 as a constraint solver inside SWI Prolog, for a CLP(CC) implementation.
 Currently supports a subset of Z3's capabilities, including propositional logic, equality, arithmetic, bit-vectors, and uninterpreted function symbols.